-Product name: Capital Group Multi-Sector Income Fund (LUX)

-Legal entity identifier: 549300I8XY2G5K7ODX81
+Product name: Capital Group Multi-Sector Income Fund (LUX) Legal entity identifier: 549300I8XY2G5K7ODX81

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Does this financial product have a sustainable investment objective?
+Sustainable investment means an investment in an Yes No economic activity that × It will make a minimum of sustainable investments It promotes Environmental/Social (E/S) environmental or social objective, provided that the with an environmental objective: % characteristics and while it does not have as its objective a sustainable investment, it will investment does not have a minimum proportion of 5% of significantly harm any in economic activities that qualify as environmental or social sustainable investments environmentally sustainable under the EU objective and that the Taxonomy with an environmental objective in investee companies follow good governance practices. economic activities that qualify as in economic activities that do not qualify as environmentally sustainable under environmentally sustainable under the EU the EU Taxonomy Taxonomy The EU Taxonomy is a classification system laid with an environmental objective × down in Regulation (EU) in economic activities that do not 2020/852, establishing a list qualify as environmentally sustainable under the EU sustainable economic Taxonomy activities.
+That Regulation does not include a list of with a social objective × It will make a minimum of sustainable investments It promotes E/S characteristics, but will not Sustainable investments make any sustainable investments with a social objective: % with an environmental objective might be aligned with the Taxonomy or not.

+contributes to an

+of environmentally

+socially sustainable economic activities.